ExeVirus/adventure_core/README.md

 --------
 For both, when a player captures one element, the player gets a small text dialog showing them how much of element they have captured.

-Adventure core ships with some built-in nodes a player can craft.
+Adventure core ships with some built-in nodes a player can create in the shop, as well as a (if enabled) craftable shop node.

 Built-in ones, 6 static mesh nodes:
 1. A small bridge